LesUski/100-Days-in-Cloud/Labs/81-SAM-with-CodeDeploy/README.md

            Type: Canary10Percent10Minutes
    ```

-   This will use CodeDeploy to switch from aliases of Lambda function in Canary type of deployement.
+   This will use CodeDeploy to switch from aliases of Lambda function in Canary type of deployment.

 4. Re-run sam build after the code update.